casinocoin/casinocoin-libjs-transactionparser/README.md

 The keys in this object are the Casinocoin [addresses] whose orders have changed and the values are arrays of objects that represent the order changes.

 The `SEQUENCE` is the sequence number of the transaction that created that create the orderbook change.
-The `CURRENCYSTRING` is 'XRP' for XRP, a 3-letter ISO currency code, or a 160-bit hex string in the [Currency format].
+The `CURRENCYSTRING` is 'CSC' for CSC, a 3-letter ISO currency code, or a 160-bit hex string in the [Currency format].

 The `makerExchangeRate` field provides the original value of the ratio of what the taker pays over what the taker gets (also known as the "quality").